sayemomer/telecast-streams/README.md

 #### Infrastructure as code

-##### DocumentationAlthough this section can be seen as unnecessary to the actual solution of the problem,  I decided to leverage the IasC solutions, which codifies the entire architecture and can save a ton of deployment time.
+ Although this section can be seen as unnecessary to the actual solution of the problem,  I decided to leverage the IasC solutions, which codifies the entire architecture and can save a ton of deployment time.

 ## Prerequisites